Rediscovered Medieval Stained Glass Window

 All of the window is now at Canterbury Cathedral stained glass studio for conservation advice and awaits the raising of funds to complete the project by displaying it in it's original window in the Lawrence Chapel.

-The panels in the north and south windows at the westernmost end of the Nave are of 17th century Flemish stained glass which are described as; The 17th century Flemish Glass in this window and window opposite was presented by Matilda Jane Widow of Grosvenor Thomas in 1925.
+The four panels in the north and south windows at the westernmost end of the Nave are of 17th century Flemish stained glass which are described as; The 17th century Flemish Glass in this window and window opposite was presented by Matilda Jane Widow of Grosvenor Thomas in 1925.